 Armatage Shanks – Brat – Welcome to Paradise – Geek Stink Breath – Chump – Longview – Stuck with Me – 2000 Light Years Away – 86 – Knowledge (Operation Ivy cover) – Basket Case – She – No Pride – Road to Acceptance – Paper Lanterns – Encore: All By Myself – Dominated Love Slave – When I Come Around – Jaded

-Funny enough, years later, I still quite like Green Day.
+Years later, I still quite like Green Day.
 While they are inconsistent album to album, American Idiot is a classic that deserves all the praise that it received.
-My only criticism of Green Day is something that isn’t their fault really, but I hate most of the Pop-Punk acts that they spawned.
+My only criticism of Green Day is something that isn’t their fault, but I hate most of the Pop-Punk acts they spawned.
 Thanks for a great show!